Reverent2005/hacknite_discord_bot/README.md

 Enhancing community engagement and interaction within Discord servers.
 Providing entertainment and fun activities for users.
 Creating a platform for gaming(betting;)) experiences within Discord.

+Note- Use hangman game with some delay in your input due the the ram restrictions of Replit.

 Further Improvements:
 Adding more games and features to expand the bot's functionality.